-The quality of the science is not good; shows a lack of depth of understanding of the project; does not make an original contribution; the writing is bad, has no storyline or argument, has spelling and grammatical errors; does not have a good question; the experiments are poorly done and poorly analyzed; the quality of the data collection and statistical analyses is poor; may have engaged in unethical behavior; the data are false or fudged; the data are not interpreted well; makes too much of the results; draws invalid conclusions from the data; does not (cannot) explain what has been done or what it all means.
+The quality of the science shows a lack of depth of understanding the project; does not make an original contribution; the writing has no storyline or argument, has spelling, and grammatical errors; does not have a good question; the experiments are poorly done and analyzed; the quality of the data collection and statistical analyses is poor; may have engaged in unethical behavior; inaccurate and/or misinterpreted data; draws invalid conclusions from the data; does not (cannot) explain what has been done or what it all means.

+What if...

-What if... ... you fail an exam?
+... you fail an exam?

 Upon failing an exam, you will be expected to retake the exam in the same semester.
 If you find yourself in this situation, you should consult with your advisor and the Graduate Committee as soon as possible after receiving your exam grade.
 You should also discuss your exam with the graders to get feedback on your performance, particularly if you plan to retake the exam.
 If you fail either the written or oral exam a second time, you will no longer be in good standing as a PhD student and will be required to leave the program.